Imagine an auditorium full of naked people sitting in front of you. Go on, do it right now!

 The fear of public speaking has a fancy technical name which actually turns out to be something of a misnomer.
 Glossophobia is derived from the Greek and means “fear of the tongue”.
-Yet it is not actually the speaking part that most people worry about.
+Yet it is not the speaking part that makes most people worry.
 What really creates anxiety is the potential of rejection, failure or being made to look a fool in front of our peers.

 “The best way to overcome the fear you face when speaking in public is to visualise your audience naked sitting in front of you.”

 Have you heard that said before?
 And what a great idea it isn’t.
 Get your audience into a position where you feel total power over them and any last shred of control over you is worn away by their embarrassing nakedness.

 To put this strategy in context, it might be a good idea to analyse what kind of situations make public speaking work really, truly well: